msa-em/nanocartography/05_discussion.md

 Additionally, the ability to describe the full stage motion with respect to these objects also provides a pathway to understand their three-dimensional structure within the confines of the foil.
-To date, electron tomography plus atom probe tomography provides the highest three-dimensional spatial resolution (even considering a multitude of artifacts) of materials within the spectrum of analytical materials science analysis tools.
+To date, electron tomography and atom probe tomography provides the highest three-dimensional spatial resolution (even considering a multitude of artifacts) of materials within the spectrum of analytical materials science analysis tools.
 For all of the advantages these techniques